 Fruits and whole food fats in desserts

-Typcial desserts are disease-causing, made with white sugar, white flour, butter, eggs, and oil.
+Typical desserts are disease-causing, made with white sugar, white flour, butter, eggs, and oil.
 But many familiar sweets, like chocolate cupcakes and apple pie, can be easily transformed into healthful treats.
 Dates, apples, bananas or raisins bring a delicious, natural sweetness while providing fiber to slow down the absorption of sugars into the blood.
-Instead of oils, butter and shortening, Nutritarian desserts utilize whole food fats like raw nut butters or avocado.
-For a higher-nutrient alternative to store-bought, whole wheat flour, grind up rolled oats; you can also add beans to baked desserts in place of some of the flour to reduce glycemic effects and increase nutritional value.
-Ground flaxseeds whisked with water will create the moisture and binding usually achieved with eggs; plus, using whole fruit instead of white sugar adds additional moisture.
-By running bananas or other frozen fruit through a high-powered blender, you can create tasty sorbets and ice creams.
-A useful tip: freeze very ripe bananas ahead of time so you have them when you need them to sweeten smoothies.
+Instead of oils, butter and shortening, Nutritarian desserts utilize whole food fats like raw nuts or nut butters or avocado.
+For a higher-nutrient alternative to store-bought, whole wheat flour, grind up steel cut oats; you can also add beans to baked desserts in place of some of the flour to reduce glycemic effects and increase nutritional value.
+Ground flax or chia seeds whisked with water will create the moisture and binding usually achieved with eggs; plus, using whole fruit instead of white sugar adds additional moisture.
+By blending frozen bananas (with some vanilla) or other frozen fruit in a high-powered blender, you can create tasty sorbets and ice creams.
+A useful tip: freeze ripe bananas ahead of time so you have them when you need them to sweeten smoothies.
 Instead of eating chocolate, blend natural cocoa powder into smoothies and ice creams.
 Chia seeds produce a gel when soaked in water that is useful for thickening puddings.
-Of course on most days, it is best to have a dessert of fresh fruit, nature’s sweet treat.
+Of course on most days, it is best to have a dessert of simple fresh or defrosted frozen fruit, nature's treat.